Find the Best Water Treatment Installation Companies for Your Business

 Ignoring Wichita's common water issues can lead to noticeable problems throughout your home and increased household expenses.

 - Scale Buildup: Hard water minerals form a chalky, white scale inside pipes, water heaters, dishwashers, and coffee makers.
-This buildup reduces water flow, decreases appliance efficiency, and leads to premature failure and costly repairs or replacements1.
+This buildup reduces water flow, decreases appliance efficiency, and leads to premature failure and costly repairs or replacements.

 - Skin and Hair Concerns: Hard water can make it difficult to create a good lather with soap, often leaving a filmy residue on skin and hair.
-This can contribute to dryness, irritation, and dull-looking hair2.
+This can contribute to dryness, irritation, and dull-looking hair.

 Types of Water Treatment Systems for Wichita Homes